windmill-labs/windmilldocs/docs/integrations/supabase/index.md

 will need to create a new Supabase Database Webhook - otherwise old version of the script will be triggered. :::

-This script is also available on WindmillHub: https://hub.windmill.dev/scripts/supabase/1455/preview-supabase-event-supabase
+This script is also available on Windmill Hub: https://hub.windmill.dev/scripts/supabase/1455/preview-supabase-event-supabase

 ### Other database events